ErikMN/vscode_init/README.md

 # VSCODE INIT

 Automate creation of C/C++ projects with VSCODE \
+This automation tool is mainly targetet Linux and MacOS users. \
 Clone this project into your HOME directory.

 ## Requirements